xcalad01/CryptoExchangeRatesTracker/README.md

 * docker exec -it workspace

-* nohup php -S 0.0.0.0:8000 -t public/ > /var/log/bakalarka/server.log &

-* php artisan migrate

-* ./after_fresh_migration.sh

-* service cron start

-* chmod -R 777 storage
+* chmod +x entrypoint.sh && ./entrypoint.sh

-* npm run dev

-After that, the system starts to collect the data in regular intervals
+After that, the system starts to collect the data in regular intervals, API and UI should be deployed.

 ## Datadog tracing
 https://docs.datadoghq.com/tracing/setup/php/